python/cpython/Doc/library/time.rst

                        tm_sec=0, tm_wday=3, tm_yday=335, tm_isdst=-1)

-   Support for the ``%Z`` directive is based on the values contained in ``tzname`` and whether ``daylight`` is true.
+   Support for the ``%Z`` directive is based on the values contained in ``tzname`` and whether ``daylight`` is a truthy value.
 Because of this, it is platform-specific except for recognizing UTC and GMT which are always known (and are considered to be non-daylight savings timezones).